Deploy Api Gateway

 Railway is a singular platform to deploy your infrastructure stack.
 Railway will host your infrastructure, so you don't have to deal with configuration, while allowing you to vertically scale it.

-By deploying Api-Gateway on Railway via this template, you get a simple, but powerful, fully configured ready to use, super magic with sprinkles, and reliable api gateway, that would take you multi services architecture to the next level.
+By deploying Api-Gateway on Railway via this template, you are one step closer to supporting a complete full-stack application with minimal burden, you get a powerful, lightweight, fully configured ready to use, super magic with sprinkles, and reliable api gateway, that would take you multi services architecture to the next level.

 This is after all a project designed for deploy in railway as a template... so: